Nikon D3 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the D3 and PEN-F can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.